jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 -----

-The grouping of lines by caller, callee, etcetera
+The grouping of lines by caller, callee, etcetera.

 -----

 Maybe a private access symbol should be inside the capsule somehow.

-perhaps change the symbol
+Perhaps change the symbol.

-de lijnen van aparte public symbols aan elkaar plakken en line naar object naar samengesmolten public symbol doen wijzen
+De lijnen van aparte public symbols aan elkaar plakken en line naar object naar samengesmolten public symbol doen wijzen.

 -----

 Tree like diagram with convergences should be part of Symbol I guess.
-100258621(14:04 PM) :
 Maybe by giving symbol aspects to it, I can refine the tree like diagram language

 -----